-The Group has set the following financial targets for the current year, assuming no impact in 2020 of new somatostatin analog (SSA) generic entry:
+The Group has set the following financial targets for the current year, assuming a progressive recovery from COVID-19 by H2 2021:

-- Group sales growth year-on-year greater than +6.0% at constant currency1, with an expected negative 3.0% impact of currency expected based on the current level of exchange rates at the end of January 2021;
+- Group sales growth year-on-year greater than 4.0% at constant currency1, with an expected negative 3.0% impact of currency based on the level of exchange rates at the end of January 2021;

-- Core Operating margin around 30.0% of net sales, excluding incremental investments in pipeline expansion initiatives.
+- Core Operating margin greater than 30.0% of the sales, excluding any potential impact of incremental investments from external innovation.

 The 25th of March 2020, Ipsen provided an update related to the impact of the Covid-19 pandemic on its global business which is affected in varying degrees in the countries impacted by the coronavirus, with very different and evolving situations from one country to another.